Samsung/ErrorSanitizer/README.md

 3. Execute sample binary:

-   To execute binary under ErrorSanitizer we will need to use LD_PRELOAD functionality.
+   To execute binary under ErrorSanitizer, we will need to use LD_PRELOAD functionality.
    It is used to inject the shared library before executing the target binary.
    Furthermore ErrorSanitizer needs to read failure map so it knows when to inject failures.

-   In this example we will use map that always succeed just to demonstate how to run sample binary.
+   In this example we will use map that always succeed just to demonstrate how to run sample binary.

    There are two posible execution variants: